JuliaGZL/CSC207-Project/README.md

 ## How to give feedback
 You can give feedback by creating an issue on this repository.
 We will review the issue and respond to it as soon as possible.

+Alternatively, you can also share your feedback on the Google Forms [here](https://docs.google.com/forms/d/e/1FAIpQLSflEqnzYVAIO2DjtFSz8hkjzJtEug4QI_Z3QQjjEBrcHxHGxw/viewform?usp=sf_link).

 ## Contributions
 We welcome contributions to this project.
 You can fork this repository, make changes, and create a pull request.
 We will review the pull request and merge it if it is appropriate.